-We recommend spending at least 1 ½–2 hours in the museum, which allows for a guided tour, time for free exploration, and the possibility to engage with special activities or learning activities.
-Our field trips usually include an introductory film on the Bristol Sessions, a guided tour of the core exhibits, and free exploration time.
-We can bookend your trip with lesson plans including scavenger hunts, hands-on instrument activities, and other lessons that suit your needs.
+We recommend spending at least 1 ½–2 hours in the museum, which allows for a guided tour, time for free exploration, and the possibility to engage with special activities or learning programs.
+Our field trips usually include an introductory film on the Bristol Sessions, an introduction to the permanent exhibits, a scavenger hunt activity, and free exploration time.
+We can bookend your trip with other learning activities such as hands-on instrument time, Banjo Bingo or Name that Instrument, special exhibit tours, and other lessons that suit your needs.

 Teachers can choose among three field trip options in order to best match the experience to their curriculum.
 All tours contain fundamental information about the 1927 Bristol Sessions recordings, the basis of the Birthplace of Country Music Museum.